LLNL/zfp/docs/source/arrays.rst

 - All methods other than those that specify array-wide settings, such as compression mode and parameters, array dimensions, and array contents, are :code:`const` qualified.
-There are, thus, no methods for obtaining a writeable reference, pointer, or iterator.
+There are, thus, no methods for obtaining a writable reference, pointer, or iterator.
 Consequently, one may not initialize such arrays one element at a time.
 Rather, the user initializes the whole array by passing a pointer to uncompressed data.